 - Serve: Remove the muffins from the oven and drizzle them with hollandaise (or use the sauce as a dip!).
 Serve and enjoy!

-How to make Thanksgiving leftovers muffins step-by-step photos
+How to make recipe for leftovers stuffing muffins: step-by-step photos

-(Please scroll down for the detailed instructions in the complete printable recipe card at the bottom of the page!)
+This stuffing leftovers recipe is super easy to make!
+But, don’t take my word for it, check out the step-by-step photos below.
+(Please scroll down for the complete printable recipe card at the bottom of the page!)

 - Protein: You can use any protein you like!!
 Leftover turkey, ham or beef roast are all delicious!
 However, you can also use rotisserie chicken, sliced pork and sausage patties!
 (Note: Just make sure your protein is cooked before assembling these muffins.)